 And if you look into Canva, if you are looking to kind of screen-share a presentation, they actually have presentations and presentation mode, which allows you to record the presentation, which is pretty cool as well.
-So there are lots of different options for sharing your screen.
+There are lots of different options for sharing your screen.

 I can’t talk today.
-So yes.
+Yes.
 Yes, so, Oh, Gigi.
 Hi, Gigi.
 Good to see you here.
 She says, ‘looks like you’re all set for 2021’.
 I’m set for vlogmas.
 I don’t know about 2021.
 We’ll get through December with these 25 ideas.

-So we see how we go with that.
-So what ideas do you have, you know, hopefully, this has generated some thoughts and ideas for you guys, you know, what are you guys thinking in terms of your videos for vlogmas and, you know, how you guys feeling about it?
+We see how we go with that.
+What ideas do you have, you know, hopefully, this has generated some thoughts and ideas for you guys, you know, what are you guys thinking in terms of your videos for vlogmas and, you know, how you guys feeling about it?

 When I first thought about it, I was like, wow, that sounds like a lot of videos.
 But then when I started writing and it was like, you know what?
 I can do these videos.
 I can do it.
 I think putting it down on a list like you saw, makes you see that.

 Yeah, there’s a lot, but you’re putting stuff that, you know, and that you can get through.
-So when you see that 25, it’s like, I can do that.
+When you see that 25, it’s like, I can do that.
 I think the other, the other little cheat is that we can live stream, right?
-So live streaming counts.
+Live streaming counts.
 I don’t care what anyone says.

-So yeah.
+Yeah.
 Mrs. Leon life says ‘your list looks great’.
 I’d love to see your list.
 I’d love to see what you guys are thinking about in terms of the content that you create for vlogmas.
 All right.
-So Gigi says I was able to get a $10 a month StreamYard yesterday, more premium features, but there’s still a tiny little logo.
+Gigi says I was able to get a $10 a month StreamYard yesterday, more premium features, but there’s still a tiny little logo.